 The Third Party Library Issue

-Python environment is simply a dedicated directory where specific dependencies can be stored and maintained.
-Environments have unique names and can be activated when we need them allowing us to have ultimate control over the libraries that are installed at any given time.
+A Python environment is a dedicated directory where specific dependencies can be stored and maintained.
+Environments have unique names and can be activated when you need them, allowing you to have ultimate control over the libraries that are installed at any given time.

-There is no harm in creating many environments, so it is common to see programmers using a fresh environment for each project they work on.
-Often times information about your environment will assist you in debugging certain errors, so starting with a clean one for each project can help you control the number of variables to consider when looking for bugs.
+Often times, information about your environment can assist you in debugging certain errors.
+Starting with a clean environment for each project can help you control the number of variables to consider when looking for bugs.

-On this page, we will focus on conda environments due to several strengths it has over pip and virtual environments, which we will discuss next.
+On this page, you will learn about conda environments due to several strengths that it has, as compared to *pip and virtual environments.

 What is Conda